What Are the Most Common Knee Injuries and How Can They Be Treated?

 The knee is one of the most complex and hardworking joints in the body.
 Because it supports weight and allows for a wide range of motion, the knee is highly susceptible to injury.
 Whether you’re an athlete, a weekend warrior, or simply someone who enjoys an active lifestyle, knee injuries can be painful, debilitating, and challenging to manage.

-Benjamin W. Szerlip, DO provides expert care for knee injuries in Austin, Texas.
-As a fellowship-trained shoulder and sports medicine surgeon, Dr. Szerlip is dedicated to diagnosing, treating, and supporting your recovery with effective, personalized treatment options.
+Benjamin W. Szerlip, DO, provides expert care for knee injuries in Austin and Georgetown, Texas.
+As a fellowship-trained shoulder and sports medicine surgeon, Dr. Szerlip is dedicated to supporting your recovery with effective, personalized treatment options.
 Reach out today to learn more about how we can help you get back to your routine!

 • Anterior Cruciate Ligament (ACL): The ACL helps control rotation and forward movement of the knee.
 ACL injuries are one of the most common knee injuries, especially among athletes.